What Meghan and Harry's baby says about race

 "So any symbol that could possibly be good we tend to over-celebrate: Barack Obama becoming president, the film 'Black Panther' got people excited, anytime we have someone which ... looks like a similar progress — unfortunately we get carried away.

-"But I think when we sit back and actively analyse what's happened and what's changed we realize that this is nothing, means nothing at all."
+"But I think when we sit back and actively analyze what's happened and what's changed we realize that this is nothing, means nothing at all."

 For Ingrid Seward, editor of "Majesty" magazine, the new baby will be a small but important step in the royal family's evolution.